ClaudiWolf2056/WiiUCamera/README.md

 Upon completion, you will get a WiiUCamera.wuhb file ready to use.

 📝 Changelog (v1.8.2)
-- NEW: Use the 3D model export system from a device to Wii U with caution.
+- NEW: 3D figure generation system using interactive molds.
 - NEW: You can now share videos and 3D figures (.avi and .obj)
 - DEV FIX: Internal improvements